maxrudolph1/maxrudolph1.github.io/_pages/about.md

 I was part of an intern [spotlight](https://www.jpl.nasa.gov/edu/news/2020/1/9/intern-turns-head-on-nasas-next-mars-rover/) while working at the Jet Propulsion Lab in case you're interested in what it's like to work as a Mars2020 Intern.

 ## For Funzies
-I'm a National Parks enthusiast on my jourrney to visiting all the parks
+When I’m not studying ye ole robots, I like to tickle the ivories (piano), smack the fuzzies (tennis), and consume the dough (bake).
+I'm also a National Parks enthusiast on my jourrney to visiting all the parks.

 ### Joshhua Tree National Park
 ![Joshua Tree NP](/images/joshtree.png)